joe-scotto/ArrayStepper/README.md

 # Customizing

-The defaults should be fine for most situations but there are certainly cases where they won't be.
-There are two methods that will allow you to change these [parameters](#parameters).
+Although the defaults should be fine for most situations, there are cases where they won't be. `ArrayStepper` has two ways of changing the default [parameters](#parameters).

 1. If you just want to modify a single component, you can directly pass in the parameter name and value.